Quick Answer

 A practical checkpoint before broad rollout is a pilot with a small team.
 It can expose process gaps before they scale.

-This pairs well with End-to-End Payments Visibility: How CFOs at Platform Companies Track Every Dollar in Real Time.
+For the CFO visibility layer, see End-to-End Payments Visibility: How CFOs at Platform Companies Track Every Dollar in Real Time.

 Do not treat payment flows as one global pattern.
 Make market and program differences explicit in your metrics so normal regional behavior is not flagged as an exception, and real exceptions are not missed.